xuankimtran/docs-1/pages/katalon-studio/docs/docker.md

 ## Proxy Configuration

-If you need to configure proxy for Katalon Studio, you can refer to this document: [Proxy Options](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#proxy-options).
+If you need to configure proxies for Katalon Studio, you can refer to this document: [Proxy Options](https://docs.katalon.com/katalon-studio/docs/console-mode-execution.html#proxy-options).

-These proxy options must be used with `--config` parameter, for example:
+These proxy options must be used with the `--config` parameter, for example:

 ```groovy
 docker run -t --rm -v "$(pwd)":/tmp/project katalonstudio/katalon katalonc.sh -projectPath=/tmp/project -browserType="Chrome" -retry=0 -statusDelay=15 -testSuitePath="Test Suites/TS_RegressionTest" -apikey="<your_API_key>" --config -proxy.option=MANUAL_CONFIG -proxy.server.type=HTTP -proxy.server.address=192.168.1.221 -proxy.server.port=8888
 ```
-## Prevent user permission issue on your machine
+## Prevent user permissions issue on your machine

 You can also run the test under the current user ID using the `KATALON_USER_ID` environment variable.
 This helps avoid permission issues when accessing artifacts generated after the test execution.
 Follow these steps: